Our Court Timeline:

 – September 17, 2017: Nickerson filed brief in response✔

 We expect a ruling any day now, and it is in our prayers daily.
-It has been OVER ONE YEAR since the Evidentiary Hearing!
+It has been 18 months since the Evidentiary Hearing!
 It shows how slowly those wheels of “justice” turn…are they even turning at all?!
-What a messed up injustice system we have here in the US.
-We never imagined it was possible we could be stuck waiting for over a year.
-We have been told by outside sources who are familiar with the legal system that the delay is actually a good sign, meaning if she were going to rule against us she would have done so right away.
+What a broken, corrupt injustice system we have here in the US.
+Neither of us ever imagined it was possible we could be stuck waiting for well over a year.
+We have been told by outside sources who are familiar with the legal system that the delay is actually a good sign, meaning if she were going to rule against Sean, she would have done so right away.
 It is harder and more lengthy to write the final decision to over turn his case so that it cannot be appealed than to deny him.
+It hardly seems fair that in state court the magistrate is limited to 60 days for the final ruling.
 Let’s pray for good things to happen soon.
 Thank you to those who are keeping Sean’s case in their thoughts and prayers.
 God bless.

 “This delay hurt more than the first one did.
 It felt like we were sitting in a boat being pulled slowly along by a teeny tiny thread and today the thread broke.
 Now I am just hoping to be carried along by the current to shore.